 Youth Ministry

 All 9th through 12th graders are invited to join us each Sunday evening from 5-6:30 p.m. for FUSH!
-Together we will engage in activities of fellowship, exploration, and self-care that seek to foster connection, nurture meaningful relationships, and provide care in this difficult time.
-This youth group also offers opportunities for youth to gain leadership skills as they assist in the planning and execution of programming through the position of youth moderators and the role of youth board.
+Together we will engage in activities of fellowship, exploration, and self-care that seek to foster connection, nurture meaningful relationships, and provide care to one another.
+This youth group also offers opportunities for youth to gain leadership skills.
 For more information, contact Pastor Lydia.

 Each summer, First United’s youth embark on a trip to learn about and serve in another community.
 We might be serving at soup kitchens or food pantries, learning about food insecurity, working with folks experiencing homelessness or building homes, or learning about systemic injustices.
 This is an opportunity that combines fellowship, exploration, and connection through service.
 Youth who wish to participate in the service trip spend a portion of the program year doing service learning activities tied to the mission trip.